|2009-10 Baseball Coaches|

 Skole attended Roswell High School where he earned 10 varsity letters in baseball, basketball and football.
 Skole received all-state recognition in all three sports, and is the only athlete in Roswell High School history to be named the Most Valuable Player in all three sports in a single year.
 During his career he led his teams in all sports to the state playoffs and in 1986 he was the catcher on the baseball team that won the state championship.

 Coach Skole enjoys reading, running, golf and spending time with his family.
-He and his wife Jody have been married for fifteen years and recently completed the Atlanta Marathon together.
-They along with their three boys, Tilo (14) Jack (11) and Gehrig (6) reside in Johnson City.
+He and his wife Jody have been married for 16 years and recently completed the Atlanta Marathon together.
+They along with their three boys, Tilo (15) Jack (12) and Gehrig (7) reside in Johnson City.